abpio/abp-commercial-docs/en/modules/payment.md

 1. Go your payment gateway dashboard and create product & pricing.
 2. Create a **Plan** entity in application.
-3. Go 'Manage Gateway Plans' section and create a new **GatewayPlan** for gateway and paste price or product id as `ExternalId`
+3. Go 'Manage Gateway Plans' section and create a new **GatewayPlan** for gateway and paste price or product id as `ExternalId`.

 ### Creating a Recurring Payment